AJGreaves/picflip/README.md

 13. **Footer tab**
-    - a small tab is displayed at the bottom of the website that when clicked pulls up a short footer with developer information on.
+    - A small tab is displayed at the bottom of the website that when clicked pulls up a short footer with developer information on.

 ### Features Left to Implement